maxherre/equities-database-tool/README.md

 Here are some ideas I have for future functionality:

-1. adding data from some european exchanges in the future.
+1. adding more data from some (european) exchanges.

-2. adding an updater function to get more recent data added to existing tickers.
+2. adding an updater function to update existing tickers.
+3. asynchronous data loading and storing.

-3. create new databases with higher resolution data i.e intraday.
+5. create new databases with higher resolution data i.e intraday.

-4. currently the tickers are imported from .csv files.
+6. currently the tickers are imported from .csv files.
 I like to change that to fetch the tickers directly from some web source.

-5. integration into a cloud platform (probably Microsoft Azure)
+7. integration into a cloud platform (probably Microsoft Azure)

 ## Credit